MichaelMartinez/Flask-Reader/readme.md

 1. Add database layer
 2. Form to insert/delete feeds with validation
 3. Add granularity to check individual feeds and more
+4. Add API for voice controlled application to fetch feeds.

 ## Whats installed